ben-z-original/omnicrack30k/README.md

 ### CRACK500
 \footnote{\url{https://github.com/fyangneil/pavement-crack-detection}, accessed August 16, 2023.}: The dataset is provided in the context of \textcite{yang2019feature}.
 The origin of the dataset can be traced to \textcite{zhang2016road} who, however, seem to not provide any download link.
 The provided images by \textcite{yang2019feature} happen to be smaller than the size reported by \parencite{zhang2016road}.
 The images are varying in size and exclusively show \textit{pavement} cracks of variable widths.

+As off... the links seem to be dead, see github issue...

 Baidu
 TODO